Breathe Freely

 What type of respirators need to be fit tested?

-All respirators that rely on a seal around the face (known as close-face fitting), need to be fit-tested before use.
+All tight-fitting respirators that rely on a seal around the face, need to be fit-tested before use.
 These include:

 • Disposable respirators (e.g. P2/N95 respirators)